 We face risks with respect to the contractual arrangements with our consolidated affiliated entities and their shareholders.
 If our consolidated affiliated entities or their shareholders fail to perform their obligations under the contractual arrangements, our ability to enforce the contractual arrangements that give us effective control over the consolidated affiliated entities may be limited.
 If we are unable to maintain effective control over our consolidated affiliated entities, we would not be able to continue to consolidate their financial results.
 The revenues generated by our directly owned subsidiaries, apart from revenues earned in respect of the relevant contractual arrangements with our consolidated affiliated entities, are primarily derived from our product promotion activities for brands.
 In the years ended December 31, 2016, 2017, and 2018, our subsidiaries contributed in aggregate approximately 90.3%, 97.8%, and 97.1%, respectively, of our total consolidated net revenues, exclusive of revenues derived from our consolidated affiliated entities.
 As of December 31, 2016, 2017, and 2018, our holding company and our subsidiaries accounted for an aggregate of 86.5%, 85.5%, and 86.3%, respectively, of our consolidated total assets (excluding assets attributable to transactions with our consolidated affiliated entities).
-For a detailed description of the regulatory.
-For a detailed description of the risks associated with our corporate structure, see "Item 4.B.
-Information-Risk Factors-Risks Relating to Our Corporate Structure and Restrictions on Our Industry."
+For a detailed description of the regulatory environment that necessitates the adoption of our corporate structure, see "Item 4.B.
+Information on the Company-Business Overview-Regulation."
+For a detailed description of the risks associated with our corporate structure, see "Item 3.D.
+Key Information-Risk Factors-Risks Relating to Our Corporate Structure and Restrictions on Our Industry."